 Farmer Julie Engel had no previous farming experience when she was hired in March 2005 by the Stone Barns Center for Food and Agriculture in Pocantico Hills, NY.
 By December, she was raising rabbits on the Center’s diversified farm.
 For the next three years, Julie worked with the rabbits at Stone Barns but became dissatisfied with the system she originally copied from Daniel Salatin (son of Joel) of Polyface Farm, VA.
-Over the next few years, she moved five times with the rabbits, including a year-long stint on a sheep dairy in upstate New York and a two-year spell on a diversified vegetable farm in Sun Prairie, WI.
-The rabbits are now settled in Token Creek, WI.
+Over the next few years, she moved six times with the rabbits, including a year-long stint on a sheep dairy in upstate New York and a two-year spell on a diversified vegetable farm in Sun Prairie, WI.
+The rabbits are now settled in Jefferson, WI.

 Julie currently manages about 50 rabbits using a unique system she has developed for farming rabbits outdoors on pasture, which she calls “The Coney Garth method.”
 Her rabbits rely solely on the pasture for their nutrition in the summer and on hay, vegetable scraps, and sunflower seeds in the winter.
 “Rabbits actually are very efficient grazers, shearing grass at about two inches and chewing the stem to the end,” Julie explains.
 “Feeding rabbits a grass-based diet not only reduces feed costs, but by using pasture land already in rotation with other animals this system provides an opportunity for farmers to diversify.”
 Julie experimented with several fencing systems to try to keep rabbits from escaping and discovered after much trial and error that a physical barrier fence worked better than an electrified one.